gborn/Generating-Multiple-Choice-Questions-From-Any-Text/README.md

 # Generating-Multiple-Choice-Questions-From-Any-Text
-A webapp to generate multiple choice questions (MCQs) from any Text using Google T5 model fined tuned on SQUAD dataset to generate questions, and BERT to generate distractors.
+A webapp to generate multiple choice questions (MCQs) from any Text.
+It uses  using Google T5 model fined tuned on SQUAD dataset to generate questions, and BERT to generate distractors, and answers are found using simple keyword extraction using Sentence Transformer.